Water castle

-A water castle is a castle whose site is largely defended by water.
+A water castle, sometimes water-castle, is a castle which incorporates a natural or artificial body of water into its defences.
 It can be entirely surrounded by water-filled moats (moated castle) or natural waterbodies such as island castles in a river or offshore.
-The term comes from European castle studies, mainly German Burgenkunde, but is sometimes used in English-language popular science books and websites, and is mentioned in other more academic works.
+The term comes from European castle studies, mainly German Burgenkunde.
+Some interpretations of the category emphasise that the use of water extends beyond a defensive purpose.
 When stately homes were built in such a location, or a Wasserburg was later rebuilt as a residential manor, the German term becomes Wasserschloss, lit. "water palace/manor".

 Description

 Forde-Johnston describes such a site as "a castle in which water plays a prominent part in the defences."
 Apart from hindering attackers, an abundant supply of water was also an advantage during a siege.
 Topographically, such structures are a type of low-lying castle.
 Such a castle usually had only one entrance, which was via a drawbridge and that could be raised for protection in the event of an attack.
-To some extent these water castles had a fortress-like character.

 There is a further distinction between: